gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 jmp rbx			; then jump
 db 0xc8			; inject `call` opcode byte as our rogue byte
 ```
-Then the next 4 bytes of instructions will be confused as `call`'s operand, which will result into misaligning the next instructions and just print junk.
+Then the next 4 bytes of instructions will be confused as `call`'s operand, which will result into misaligning the next instructions and print junk.

 ### Recursive descent

 But descent disassemblers, are not so easily tricked and uses **recursive descent** algorithm, which is based on control flow analysis.
 This means that our `jmp`, or any condition jump instruction like `jz`, will be interpreted to decode only the bytes that will actually be executed.

-But there is still a way to deceive some disassemblers, using another set of instructions to jump after the rogue byte.
+But there is still a way to deceive some disassemblers, by using another set of instructions to jump after the rogue byte.

 If you know how functions works in assembly, you must be aware of the `ret` instruction.
 It is used to return to the instruction following a `call`, by **jumping to the address on top of the stack**.